Robert F. Mullen, PhD

 Distractions and Diversions.

 Obviously, devising distractions and diversions is easier in anticipated situations where we have some foreknowledge of the logistics.
 We know the locale, the agenda, and the personnel.
 We have the time to decide what stationery items to focus on, and what activities will work in our favor.
 This is not easily accomplished when we suddenly find ourselves thrust into a situation, assaulted by the rush of cortisol and adrenaline.
+Emotional malfunction adversely impacts our short-term memory and concentration.
 The unanticipated emotions of our anxiety make it difficult to concentrate.
-It is an acquired mental process we learn through graded exposure.
-There are concentration exercises designed to achieve this level of spontaneous concentration.
-It is prudent not to go overboard on our destination and dissertations.
-Three of each is more than sufficient.
-With additional recommended coping mechanisms, we will have enough on our plate as it is.
+There are exercises designed to achieve this level of spontaneous concentration, but it is advisable not to go overboard on our distractions and diversions.
+A couple of each is sufficient.
+With the other coping mechanisms, we have enough on our plate.

 Positive Personal Affirmations.

-If we are working, assiduously, on our recovery, we have three, active PPAs in our repertoire at all times.
+If we are working, assiduously, on our recovery, we have three, relevant positive personal affirmations in our repertoire at all times.
 We are repeating them throughout the day, accelerating and consolidating our neural restructuring.
 Utilizing them in stressful situations moderates anxiety and its physical components.
 It is common sense.

 Progressive Muscle Relaxation (PMR).